erl-ang/tcp-over-udp/README.md

 ### 20-byte TCP header format  💆‍♀️

-The format of the TCP headers attached to the payload follows figure 3.29 from the textbook.
-There aren’t many design decisions we can make here.
+The format of the TCP headers attached to the payload follows the below K&R diagram:

 <p align="center">
   <img src="https://github.com/erl-ang/tcp-over-udp/blob/master/assets/tcp-seg-structure.png">
 </p>

-The 20-byte TCP header a python bytearray, which we extend to add the payload.

-The header is created in `_make_tcp_header_without_checksum` in utils, as we cannot compute the checksum without the segment’s payload (if it has a payload).
+The header is created in `_make_tcp_header_without_checksum` in utils, as we cannot compute the checksum without the segment’s payload.

-There are some fields that are not used in this program (CWR, ECE, RST, urgent data pointer, options), so the header looks more like:
+There are some fields that are not used in this program (CWR, ECE, RST, urgent data pointer, options), so the implemented header looks like:

 <p align="center">
   <img src="https://github.com/erl-ang/tcp-over-udp/blob/master/assets/implemented-tcp-structure.png">
 </p>

-### Retransmission timer adjustment as per TCP standard ⏳⌛
+### Retransmission timer adjustment as per TCP standard ⏳

 Figuring out how long the timeout should be before a segment gets retransmitted is tough; it must be larger than the RTT, otherwise there would be too many retransmissions.
 But it can’t be too large, otherwise lost packets will not be quickly retransmitted.

 The following statements document some design choices concerning the retransmission timer.

-A maximum retransmission limit of 7 (can be tweaked in `utils`) was set because typical TCP implementations have a `MAX_RETRIES` of 5-7
+A maximum retransmission limit of 7 (can be tweaked in `utils`) was set because typical TCP implementations have a `MAX_RETRIES` of 5-7.

 The socket timeouts are set via the below formula taken from the textbook.
-These implementations can be found in the tcpclient and tcpserver’s `update_timeout_rtt`
+These implementations can be found in the tcpclient and tcpserver’s `update_timeout_rtt()`

     - $$ TimeoutInterval = EstimatedRTT + 4DevRTT $$